 Looking for a free weekend outing for the family, a spot to socilaise with friends, or maybe a relaxing space to spend some 'me time'?
-Head to the cool confines of Brisbane's most visited galleries.
-The Queensland Art Gallery (QAG) and Gallery of Modern Art (GOMA) are both nestled beside the Brisbane River and just a short stroll along the river-front from the South Bank Parklands.
+Head to Brisbane's most visited galleries — the Queensland Art Gallery (QAG) and Gallery of Modern Art (GOMA) are both nestled beside the Brisbane River and just a short stroll along the river-front from the South Bank Parklands.

 QAG and GOMA are just 150 metres apart — each has a distinct artwork display focus and unique architectural personalities.
 QAG's characteristic concrete brutalist exterior, emerging from the modernist movement, won the most outstanding public building in Australia when it opened in 1982.
 GOMA, on the other hand, is defined by a dual black box/white box architectural arrangement, with a bold pavilion-style design influenced by the traditional ‘Queenslander’ home.
 It won both National and State awards for Public Architecture when it opened in 2006.
 Both buildings, in their own way, changed the face of the city’s South Bank waterfront.